 While originally developed for college students, over the past several years the CBCT program has been offered to a wide array of people who wish to reduce stress and anxiety, increase empathy, emotional intelligence, happiness and immune system function, and/or cultivate or deepen feelings of connectedness, love, and compassion in their lives.
 Research studies conducted on CBCT can be found here.
 Participants have included children and teens in schools and foster care, healthcare and higher education professionals, trauma survivors, and business leaders and employees, to name a few.
 The CBCT program has been also been offered at University of Wisconsin-Madison, with second year medical students at Emory University as part of their medical school curriculum, and at University of Illinois College of Medicine Peoria.
 Participants in the program generally meet weekly (in-person or virtually) for 1.5 to two hours over a period of 8 to 10 weeks and are encouraged to meditate daily between classes.

 CBCT is not a religious program, though it draws on teachings from the Tibetan lojong tradition, which emphasize the value of training the mind for the purpose of reducing one’s suffering and creating happiness.
 Participants are invited to tie in their personal religious and spiritual beliefs, if any, as they discover correlations between those beliefs and the course content.
 The core concepts covered in this program include:

 o Developing Attention and Stability of the Mind

 o Understanding the Nature of the Mind

 o Empathy and Engaged Compassion (also known as compassionate love)

-Wendy offers courses in various locations in southern California.
-If you would like to participate in a CBCT course in the Los Angeles area – or would like to arrange a course for a group in your community, organization, or business – please contact Wendy by emailing email@example.com.
+Wendy offers courses in various locations in southern California, as well as online courses and 1:1 courses.
+If you would like to participate in a CBCT course in Southern California (LA & Ventura County) – or would like to arrange a course for yourself, your family, or a group in your community, organization, or business – please contact Wendy by emailing email@example.com.